RuochaoYan/a-string-class/README.md

 ```
   SFString(const char* aString);
 ```
 Below, is an updated sample that indicates which methods you need to add to fully support const char*.
-Everywhere you see a comment that starts with "ADD...", you need to declare an additional member (method or operator) as indicated:
+Everywhere you see a comment that starts with "ADD..." below, you need to declare an additional member (method or operator) as indicated:

 ```